containers/podman/docs/source/markdown/podman-run.1.md

 #### **--os**=*OS*
 Override the OS, defaults to hosts, of the image to be pulled.
 For example, `windows`.

+#### **--passwd**

+Allow Podman to add entries to /etc/passwd and /etc/group when used in conjunction with the --user option.
+This is used to override the Podman provided user setup in favor of entrypoint configurations such as libnss-extrausers.

 #### **--personality**=*persona*

 Personality sets the execution domain via Linux personality(2).